 Equity Compensation.
 Each of our non-employee directors is eligible to receive automatic grants of restricted stock under our Amended and Restated 2011 Equity Incentive Award Plan, or Amended Equity Plan.
 On the date of each annual meeting of stockholders, each non-employee director who continues to serve on our Board following such annual meeting will be granted an award of restricted stock with a value equal to \$50,000, based on the closing price of our common stock on the date of such grant.
-These awards of restricted stock will vest, subject to the director's continued service, upon the earlier of (i) the one-year anniversary of the date of grant or (ii) the date of the next annual meeting of our stockholders, if such non-employee director continues his or her service on the Board until the next annual meeting of our stockholders, but not thereafter (i.e., if such non-employee director is not reelected or otherwise determines not to stand for re-election).
+These awards of restricted stock will vest, subject to the director's continued service, upon the earlier of (i) the one-year anniversary of the date of grant or (ii) the date of the next annual meeting of our stockholders, if such non-employee director continues his or her service on the Board until the next annual meeting of our stockholders, but not thereafter (i.e., if such nonemployee director is not re-elected or otherwise determines not to stand for re-election).
 All awards of restricted stock granted to each non-employee director will vest in full upon a change in control (as defined in the Amended Equity Plan).

 Stock Ownership Guidelines for Independent Directors.
 We maintain stock ownership guidelines for our independent directors pursuant to which such independent directors are required to maintain a level of ownership of equity in the Company equal to five times their annual base retainer, subject to certain limited exceptions.
-Any newly appointed or elected independent director will be required to meet this requirement within five years of being appointed.
-All of our independent directors are currently in compliance with our stock ownership guidelines.
+Any newly appointed or elected independent directors are currently in compliance with our stock ownership guidelines.